 Keeping Families Together

-Thanks to the latest round of Cashback for Communities funding, over the next three years we will be working alongside Scotland’s five secure units to support young people and their families.
+Thanks to the latest round of CashBack for Communities funding, over the next three years we will continue to work alongside Scotland’s four secure care centres to support young people and their families.

 Family breakdown is by far the most immediate trigger for youth homelessness in Scotland, with poverty playing a key underlying role.
 Disproportionately, those with experience of homelessness, including a high percentage of Scotland’s prison population, will have had prior experience of the care system.

-At any one time in Scotland, up to 84 young people can be in secure accommodation.
-The aim of such secure care units is ‘to provide intensive support and safe boundaries to help these highly vulnerable children re-engage and move forward positively in their communities’.
+At any one time in Scotland, up to 78 young people can be in secure accommodation.
+The aim of such secure care centres is ‘to provide intensive support and safe boundaries to help these highly vulnerable children re-engage and move forward positively in their communities’.

 Strong, positive relationships are essential to a person’s health and wellbeing, and that could not be truer for young people.
 At what can only be an enormously stressful and difficult period in a young person’s life, it is only right that both the young person and the rest of the family receive the support they need to maintain and rebuild those relationships, and for the young person, where possible, to return home to a positive environment.